Andrey-Sidorkin/cinema-app/README.md

 The cinema is the most important of all the arts, one historical figure had proclaimed.
 Our app is made to keep up and multiply this art's greatness.

 The application offers a cinema ticket service.
-Its' implementation utilizes such a frameworks as Hibernate and Spring and is based on SOLID and REST architectural principles.
+Its' implementation utilizes such frameworks as Hibernate and Spring and is based on SOLID and REST architectural principles.

 ### Features